 - reduce the risk of slavery and human trafficking occurring in our business and supply chains

-- provide adequate protection for whistle-blowers.
+- provide adequate protection for whistle-blowers

 The JAC audit activities cooperatively assess and verify compliance with recognized labour, social and environmental standards, including with respect to forced labour, underage labour, and working hours.
 Reviews of pertinent records such as disciplinary log books, age/identity documents, facility rules and grievance records, along with worker interviews, make up part of JAC’s audit process.
 Members of JAC fund shared assessments and audits of their common suppliers; audits are conducted by independent auditors.
 JAC reduces redundancy and increases efficiency in supply-chain audit approaches by auditing shared suppliers once per cycle, using uniform protocols and methods.

 Verizon European Holdings Limited

-1The scope of markets included in this Statement covers our operations in countries where we have operational control including: Austria, Belgium, Czech Republic, Denmark, Egypt, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, South Africa, Spain, Sweden, Turkey, the UK.
+1 The scope of markets included in this Statement covers our activities in countries where we have operational control including: Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Chile, China, Colombia, Costa Rica, Czech Republic, Denmark, Dominican Republic, Dubai, Ecuador, Egypt, Finland, France, Germany, Greece, Guatemala, Hong Kong, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Korea, Luxembourg, Malaysia, Malta, Mexico, Morocco, Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Philippines, Poland, Portugal, Romania, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Turkey, Ukraine, Uruguay and the UK.